thijsfranck/discord-app-example/README.md

 ### Manual Setup

-To install the project locally, clone the repository and install the dependencies:
+To set up the project locally, first install the dependencies:

 ```bash
 poetry install